stephenscaff/animated-cursor/readme.md

 ## 📓 Notes

-### useRequiredStyles
+### hasRequiredStyles

 For the cursors to work, some styles are require for positioning, radius, pointer-events, stating opacity, and transitions.
 By default, AnimatedCursor adds these styles via JS, directly on the cursor elements.
 If you'd prefer, you can stop the lib from adding those inline styles in favor of css.
-Just set `useRequiredStyles: false` and provide your own css to the inner/outer cursor selectors.
+Just set `hasRequiredStyles: false` and provide your own css to the inner/outer cursor selectors.

 This action would also allow you to modify the transition speed and easings of the cursors scaling (transform) animation.